How Convective Mass Flux Responds to Environmental Humidity: Discussion: limitations and opportunities

 One shortcoming of this study is the coarse resolution at which convection is simulated in the GSRMs.
-Although a resolution of 2-5 km is small enough that a deep convective parameterization is not needed, it is not small enough for deep convection to be fully resolved in detail.
-The in-cloud dynamics which may influence entrainment and detrainment may be partly absent.
+Although a resolution of 2-5 km is small enough that a deep convective parameterization is not needed, that resolution is of the same order as the width of a deep convective updraft (1-3 km).
+Consequently, the simulated updrafts may be unrealistically wide, with a rate of entrainment which is too small \cite{Varble2014}.
+The in-cloud dynamics which may influence entrainment and detrainment may also be partly absent.
 We hope that our conclusions are made more convincing by the agreement between the parcel model and the GSRMs and between the GSRMs and observations.
 However, one may worry that the parcel model is more useful for emulating km-scale convection-permitting simulations than actual convection.
 Here, too, is an opportunity for follow-up work with convection-\textit{resolving} large-eddy simulations.
-We also believe this is an opportunity for the upcoming INCUS mission to measure deep convective updraft velocity from orbit.
+We also believe this is an opportunity for the upcoming INCUS mission to measure deep convective updraft velocity from orbit (https://incus.colostate.edu/).
 Will observationally derived convective mass flux tell the same story as the models?